mpapadomanolaki/UNetLSTM/README.md

 # Steps
 1. Preprocessing with preprocess.py

-   Create a folder (e.g 'images') of the raw data with the following structure:
+   Create a folder (e.g 'Images') of the raw data with the following structure:

-   / images / city / imgs_i / (13 tif 2D images of sentinel channels)
+   / Images / city / imgs_i / (13 tif 2D images of sentinel channels)

    where i=[1,2,3,4,5]